-This is the second part of a two-part series of an article from my Travel Journal.
-If you missed Part I yesterday, please click here to read about my trip to the Perito Moreno glacier in Argentina.
+This is the second part of a two-part series from my Travel Journal of my Patagonia tour.
+If you missed Part I, please click here to read about my trip to the Perito Moreno glacier in Argentina.

 Patagonia: Home of the Gods (Part II)